Tailwind vs CSS Modules: What We Ended Up Doing

 How our team debated and resolved the Tailwind vs CSS Modules question.
 We didn't pick just one.

-Our frontend team had one of those arguments that never fully resolves โ the kind where both sides have valid points and the "right answer" depends on values more than facts.
-The question was whether to migrate our component library from CSS Modules to Tailwind CSS.
-We'd been using CSS Modules for about two years and they worked fine, but a couple of team members had used Tailwind on side projects and were pushing to adopt it.
+The argument went on for weeks.
+Both sides had valid points.
+The "right answer" depended on values more than facts, which is why it kept going in circles.
+The question: should our component library migrate from CSS Modules to Tailwind CSS?
+We'd been using CSS Modules for two years.
+They worked fine.
+But a couple of team members had used Tailwind on side projects and were pushing to switch.

-The conversation went back and forth for weeks before we landed on a decision.
-I want to capture the arguments because I think they're representative of what a lot of frontend teams deal with.
-And the answer we arrived at wasn't what either camp expected.
+This is a capture of the arguments because they're representative of what a lot of frontend teams go through.
+And the answer we landed on wasn't what either camp expected.

-CSS Modules had served us well.
-For anyone unfamiliar, the basic idea is that each component gets its own .module.css file, and the class names in that file are locally scoped โ they get hashed at build time so they can never collide with classes from other components.
-You import the styles like a JavaScript object and use them as class names.
+Each component gets its own .module.css file.
+Class names are locally scoped โ hashed at build time so they can't collide with classes from other components.
+Import styles as a JavaScript object, use them as class names.

 import styles from './Card.module.css';